“Whatever good things we build, end up building us.” – Jim Rohn

 1. The Pallet Brewhouse and Kitchen

-The Pallet Brewhouse and Kitchen, a new-age restaurant and micro-brewery in Bangalore, is inspired by an Italian restaurant.
+The Pallet Brewhouse and Kitchen, a new-age restaurant and micro-brewery in Bengaluru, is inspired by an Italian restaurant.
 Ar.
-Ketan Jawdekar transformed a beautiful vision into this enchanting reality on a commute from Bangalore to the job site.
+Ketan Jawdekar transformed a beautiful vision into this enchanting reality on a commute from Bengaluru to the job site.

 In order to cater to a younger crowd, he decided to go ahead with wall and panel cladding and give this space a rustic touch.
 Due to the strong design values, light whitish colour, rounded edges, and smooth finish of Spruce-pine-fir (SPF), it was the ultimate choice for this project.
 The grades used were a mix of J Grade and the lower grade #2 structural.
 Due to the species’ relatively low density, long fibres, and strong nail holding, the selected mix proved to be the perfect choice for this space.